Connection vs Convincing: The Key to Deeper Relationships

 Finding the Balance

 This doesn't mean you should never share your experiences or knowledge.
 The key is intention and balance.
 Ask yourself: "Am I sharing this to connect or to impress?"
-If you catch yourself in convince mode, gently redirect your attention outward.

 Starting Today